So it’s time for a new bedliner paint job, or you realized your truck bed needs a makeover.

 - If you don’t do it yourself, the time will be another cost.
-It takes around 3-4 days to get an appointment for truck bed lining installation.
+It takes around 3-4 days to get an appointment for the installation of truck bed liners.

-- Before you do the actual spraying, you need to prepare your surroundings.
+- Before you actually spray the liner on your truck bed, you need to prepare your surroundings.
 This may include buying a tarp to cover items before you administer the truck bed liner.

 - Of course you can save on the spray in bedliner cost if you install it yourself.
-But if you pay for professional services, it could cost you extra.
+But if you pay for professional installers, it could cost you extra.
 Some of the top roll-on bedliners can be DIY.
 The cost of bed liner installation also depends on the state, as a Line-X bed liner in Texas can cost more than in New York.

-- Installers might not be as careful as you are with the spray and they might not be liable for any damages incurred.
+- Installers might not be as careful as you are with the spray and they might be free for any damages incurred.

 Benefits of Spray in Bedliners

-If all of that turns you off from getting a bed liner spray, then we think understanding the benefits will justify the bedliner cost.
+If the cost and all that turns you off from getting a spray on bedliner, then we think understanding the benefits will justify the bedliner cost.

 - A truck bed liner will prevent against scuffs and scratches, which will come at an extra cost for you to fix down the line anyway.